AureliusNguyen/ZoKrates/examples/SNARK_RNG/README.md

 # ZoKrates SNARK RNG → Solidity Verifier (Ganache + Truffle) — WSL (Works End‑to‑End)

-This README is the _exact_ workflow we ran in WSL to:
+This README is the _exact_ workflow we run in WSL to:

 1. generate a ZoKrates Groth16 proof (`proof.json`)
 2. export a Solidity verifier (`verifier.sol`)
 3. deploy the verifier on a local chain (Ganache)
 4. verify the proof in Truffle console
 5. show that _changing public inputs (“cheat”)_ makes verification fail

-It also includes fixes for the two common gotchas we hit:

-- Truffle connecting to the wrong port / network id mismatch
-- `verifyTx` signature mismatch (2 params vs 4 params)

 ---